Barn Swallow Behavior

 The barn swallow has several adaptations that allow it to live in different environments.
 The bird’s wings are long and narrow, which gives it the ability to fly quickly and make tight turns.

 The barn swallow also has a very strong sense of hearing, which helps it locate food and avoid predators.
-The bird’s nesting habits have also evolved to take advantage of human structures such as buildings and bridges.
+The bird’s nesting habits have also evolved to take advantage of human structures such as buildings and bridges

 In the spring, the barn swallows return to their nests and mate.
 The barn swallows mate for life and will often have several broods of young each year.
 The average lifespan of Barn Swallows is 4 years.

-4. Frequently Asked Questions (FAQs)
+4. Frequently Asked Questions about Barn Swallow Behavior

 Are Barn Swallows Aggressive?